-If none of the conditions listed for required readmission review are met, then former students may submit a request to re-enroll by (a) completing the Re-enrollment Request Form and (b) writing a brief essay explaining the reasons they left their studies, why they would like to return at this time, and how they are prepared to successfully complete their studies within the time limit for their degree.
-The form and essay should be returned to the Office of Academic Affairs & Compliance (scsoaac@georgetown.edu) with the approval of the program in accordance with the following deadliness:
+If none of the conditions listed for required readmission review are met, then former students may submit a request to re-enroll by (a) completing the Re-enrollment Request Form and (b) writing a brief essay explaining the reasons they left their studies, why they would like to return at this time, and how they are prepared to successfully complete their studies within the time limit for their degree\.
+The form and essay should be returned to the Office of Academic Affairs & Compliance (scsoaac@georgetown.edu) with the approval of the program in accordance with the following deadlines:

-• Fall Return - August 15
+- Fall Return August 15

-- Spring Return December 10 - Summer Return May 5
+- Spring Return December 10

+- Summer Return May 5

-Re-Enrollment applies only to students who have already completed courses in pursuit of degree completion.
+Re-Enrollment applies only to students who have matriculated into a degree program.
 Students who have deferred their enrollment, whether officially in writing or unofficially through failure to register, are required to re-apply after the maximum time period for deferral has elapsed.
 The Student Forms page contains the latest Re-Enrollment Request Form.